Multi-Agency Safeguarding Hub: Background

 MASH was born out of the introduction of Multi-Agency Public Protection Arrangements and Multi-Agency Risk Assessment Conferences (MARAC) when it was realised that the agencies involved could be much more effective if the co-operation was made more permanent.
 This also eliminated a lot of issues created by the time-limited MARAC meetings, where often individuals being discussed had little more than 10 minutes for considerations of their cases.
 MASHs first appeared around 2010 with a collection of a few agencies, by 2013 two-thirds of all local authority areas had them, and now they are commonplace.
 They are generally accepted to have been implemented by Nigel Boulton, a police officer in Devon and Cornwall Police who realised that in order to make effective safeguarding decisions, as much information as possible was required.
 This required far more integrated multi-agency co-operation than was previously in existence.

 Outcomes

 Research has suggested that of all the referrals made into the MASH by the police, only 57.5% are passed on to social services, and only 4.8% of cases actually received some kind of social care input (eg. a visit by a social worker).
-This does not demonstrate that the concept of MASH is a failure, but rather that the principle of information-sharing to build up intelligence can prevent an escalation to situations where direct intervention is necessary.